Mail Services provides mail and package services for the campus community.

 The U.S. Post Office located on W. Third Avenue offers full-service international shipping, including insurance options.

-(Student name) MSC# (Student number)
+Student’s Full Name and MSC# (Student number)

 601 E. Main St.